embascom/wee-final/README.md

 12. City - The city the games took place in
 13. Sport - The sport in which the athlete participated in
 14. Event - The event in which the athlete participated in
-15. Medal - Whether the athlete got a gold, silver, bronze or no medal
+15. Medal - Whether the athlete got a gold, silver, bronze or no medal <br>

 # Pages

-Countries: This page displays the the number of medals won by each country. <br>
+**Main Page**: This page displays the description of the project. <br>
-Athletes: This page contains all of the individual entries for every Olympic Games. <br>
+**Countries**: This page displays the the number of medals won by each country. <br>
-Traits: This page explores the relationship between atheletes' traits and the total number of medals won.
+**Athletes**: This page contains all of the individual entries for every Olympic Games. <br> **Traits**: This page explores the relationship between atheletes' traits and the total number of medals won.

 # Project Authors